shahnawaz1011/FUTURE_DS_01/README.md

 Created Total Sales, Total Quantity, Total Orders, and Total Customers measures\
 These KPIs helped summarize the business performance\

+𝗦𝘁𝗲𝗽 3:

-𝗦𝘁𝗲𝗽 3: Best-Selling Products Analysis
+Best-Selling Products Analysis\

-Identified top 10 best-selling products by quantity
+Identified top 10 best-selling products by quantity\

-Also analyzed high-revenue products with lower sales volume
+Also analyzed high-revenue products with lower sales volume\

+𝗦𝘁𝗲𝗽 4:

-𝗦𝘁𝗲𝗽 4: Sales Trend Analysis
+Sales Trend Analysis\

-Built a monthly sales trend line chart
+Built a monthly sales trend line chart\

-Analyzed seasonality and peak months
+Analyzed seasonality and peak months\

-𝗦𝘁𝗲𝗽 5: Revenue Contribution & Product Insights
+𝗦𝘁𝗲𝗽 5:

-Created Tree Maps for revenue distribution by product
+Created Tree Maps for revenue distribution by product\

-Built Donut Charts to show revenue contribution by country
+Built Donut Charts to show revenue contribution by country\

-Identified products that drive most revenue vs high-volume products
+Identified products that drive most revenue vs high-volume products\

+𝗦𝘁𝗲𝗽 6:

-𝗦𝘁𝗲𝗽 6: Interactivity with Slicers
+Interactivity with Slicers\

-Added Country, Year, and Month slicers
+Added Country, Year, and Month slicers\

 📈 𝗞𝗲𝘆 𝗜𝗻𝘀𝗶𝗴𝗵𝘁𝘀 ➤
 1. WHITE HANGING T-LIGHT HOLDER is the best-selling product by quantity and also contributes significantly to total revenue (High demand indicates it is a mass-market product rather than a niche item.)